CircuitVerse/CircuitVerse/.kamal/kamal_deployment.md

 ```shell
 kamal deploy
 ```
-If you are discovered a bad deploy, you can rollback a deployment with (optional):
+If you discover a bad deploy, you can roll back a deployment (optional):
 ```shell
 kamal rollback
 ```

 ## Troubleshooting
-If you are facing any issues while deployment, it can be troubleshooted checking logs:
+If you face issues during deployment, troubleshoot by checking logs:
 ```shell
 kamal logs
 ```